 PrimaryRoleID and NonPrimaryRoleID

 All organisations within organisation reference data have a primary role which denotes their core function.
-Primary Roles are listed within the OrgRefData Data Item Catalogue which is available on the ODS XML supporting products page, within the 'ancilliary' zip file.
 Organisations may also have one or more non primary roles if they carry out additional functions.
-Non Primary Roles are also listed within the Data Item Catalogue.
-Each Role has a Role ID and a Role Name, for example:
+Each Role has a Role ID and a Role Name as shown in the table below.

 It is the RoleID that must be specified within the API search parameter.
 When used in a search the role ID is not case sensitive.